dondealban/ms-sustainability-2019/README.md

 <a name="scripts"></a>
 ## Scripts
-The following scripts were used for preparing datasets, analysing datasets, and generating figures.
+We used the following scripts for preparing datasets, analysing datasets, and generating figures.

+#### Data Preparation
+The main spatial data source used for this investigation was the 24-year annual time-series [global land cover product (1992–2015)](https://www.esa-landcover-cci.org/?q=node/175) developed by the European Space Agency Climate Change Initiative (ESA CCI).
+We used the land cover maps to quantify annual land cover transitions between 1992 and 2015 and to investigate landscape-level land-cover regime shifts.
+To prepare the time-series land cover maps for analysis, we developed a script using [Google Earth Engine](https://earthengine.google.com/) (Gorelick et al. 2017).
+We defined the geographic areas of interest, particularly Tanintharyi Region (and its districts Dawei, Myeik, and Kawthoung), using the [Global Administrative Database](https://gadm.org/).
+We aggregated the detailed land cover categories within the study area into six broad classes, namely Forest, Mosaic Vegetation, Shrubland, Cropland, Other Vegetation, and Non-Vegetation (see [main text of supplementary material]((https://www.mdpi.com/2071-1050/11/4/1139#supplementary) for more information regarding the aggregation of land cover classes).
+After reclassification, we then masked out the pixels outside each specific area of interest prior to exporting the land cover maps for further data processing.

+*Scripts:* [GEE script](https://github.com/dondealban/ms-sustainability-2019/blob/master/scripts/GEE/GEE_Prepare%20ESA%20CCI%20Land%20Cover%20Maps.js) for preparing image subsets from the 24-year annual time-series global ESA CCI land cover product.

 #### Data Analysis

-*Scripts:* R scripts for generating a [stacked area plot](https://github.com/dondealban/ms-sustainability-2019/blob/master/scripts/R/R_Stacked-Area-Plot_Land-Cover-Transition.R) of annual net land cover change, and for generating barplots to visualise the results of the Intensity Analysis framework at the [interval](https://github.com/dondealban/ms-sustainability-2019/blob/master/scripts/R/R_Barplot_Intensity-Analysis-Interval-Level.R), [category](https://github.com/dondealban/ms-sustainability-2019/blob/master/scripts/R/R_Barplot_Intensity-Analysis-Category-Level.R), and [transition](https://github.com/dondealban/ms-sustainability-2019/blob/master/scripts/R/R_Barplot_Intensity-Analysis-Transition-Level.R) levels
+*Scripts:* R scripts for generating a [stacked area plot](https://github.com/dondealban/ms-sustainability-2019/blob/master/scripts/R/R_Stacked-Area-Plot_Land-Cover-Transition.R) of annual net land cover change, and for generating barplots to visualise the results of the Intensity Analysis framework at the [interval](https://github.com/dondealban/ms-sustainability-2019/blob/master/scripts/R/R_Barplot_Intensity-Analysis-Interval-Level.R), [category](https://github.com/dondealban/ms-sustainability-2019/blob/master/scripts/R/R_Barplot_Intensity-Analysis-Category-Level.R), and [transition](https://github.com/dondealban/ms-sustainability-2019/blob/master/scripts/R/R_Barplot_Intensity-Analysis-Transition-Level.R) levels.

 [JSON script](https://github.com/dondealban/ms-sustainability-2019/blob/master/scripts/JSON/Script_Sankey-Diagram.json) for generating the Sankey diagram.